 the walls of the foundation must align with the walls of the home

-Unfortunately, you may be surprised when your architect or builder says you can’t change to stucco because of the difference in the thickness and width of the materials.
+Unfortunately, you may be surprised when your architect or builder says you can’t change from stone to stucco because of the difference in the thickness and width of the materials.
 It would create a gap of a few inches between the wall of the home and the edge of the concrete foundation which was poured to support a stone exterior.

 Additionally, when water hits the exterior of the house and runs downwards, the horizontal ledge would have a gap, which can lead to water pooling at the foundation of a home and in turn rot the home’s framing and damage the steel plates.